lkoelman/bg-cell-models/README.md

 # Installation

-These installation instructions are for the Conda Python ditribution:
+These installation instructions are for the Conda Python ditribution.

+Our custom PyNN classes have only been tested with PyNN 0.9.2 (git commit `4b80343ba17afd688a92b3a0755ea73179c9daab`) and BluePyOpt version 1.5.35 (commit `7d7c65be0bff3a9832d1d5dec3f4ba1c8906fa75`).

+## Installation using PYTHONPATH

+This will make the module globally available by adding it to the `PYTHONPATH` environment variable.

 ```bash
 # Create Python virtual environment using Conda